Juan Manuel Fangio: Legacy

 In October 2020, The Economist ranked champion drivers by the relative importance of car quality to driver skill.
 According to this ranking, Fangio is Formula 1's best driver of all time.

 In November 2020, Carteret Analytics used quantitative analysis methods to rank Formula One drivers.
 According to this ranking, Fangio is Formula 1's best driver of all time.
 Similar mathematical analysis has also placed Fangio as the greatest of all time, once the era of racing was considered.

 In his home country of Argentina, Fangio is revered as one of the greatest sportsmen the nation has ever produced.
-Argentines often refer to him as El Maestro, el mejor, which translates into The Master, the best one.

-The first Michel Vaillant story was partly based on an imaginary conflict stirred up by fictional newspaper The New Indian on Fangio winning the World Championship at the Indy 500.
+He is nicknamed El Maestro (the master).

 Six statues of Fangio, sculpted by Catalan artist Joaquim Ros Sabaté, stand at race venues around the world: Puerto Madero, Buenos Aires; Monte Carlo, Monaco; Montmeló, Spain; Nürburgring, Germany; Stuttgart-Untertürkheim, Germany; and Monza, Italy.

 The Museo Juan Manuel Fangio was established in Balcarce (Fangio's birthplace) in 1986.

 Argentina's largest oil company, Repsol YPF, launched the "Fangio XXI" gas brand.
 The Zonda 2005 C12 F, also known as the Zonda Fangio, was designed in honour of Fangio and was released 10 years after his death.
 Maserati created a special website in 2007 to commemorate the 50th anniversary of his fifth and final world championship triumph.
 A Mercedes-Benz W196R Formula 1 race car, driven by Fangio in his World Championship-qualifying Grand Prix races in 1954 and 1955 was sold for a record $30 million at an auction in England on 12 July 2013.